Medical Teams International Programs

 Recent Successes and Current Challenges

-Spring of 2014 marked the beginning of the largest Ebola outbreak that the world had ever seen.
-MTI has been working in Liberia for over a decade.
-Because of our expertise and trusted presence, we were asked to take on a leadership role among NGOs in Liberia to fight the spread of the deadly virus.
-As of April 2014, there has not been a positive case for the virus in Liberia.
+MTI has worked in Liberia for over a decade.
+In 2014, because of our expertise and trusted presence, we were asked to take on a leadership role among NGOs in Liberia to fight the spread of the deadly Ebola virus.
 MTI provided safety education and training for communities, families, and health clinics in seven counties serving 726,000 people.
 Although the World Health Organization declared Liberia Ebola free on May 9, 2015, the virus is still active in neighboring countries, and MTI and other NGOs are transitioning into a recovery phase to strengthen capacity and scale up infection prevention and control protocols.

 We are currently working in Lebanon, providing care for Syrian refugees.
 The Syrian refugee influx is becoming a "time bomb" in Lebanon - politically, socially, and environmentally.
 MTI is implementing a primary health care project to provide for the basic health needs of Syrian refugees who do not have access to health services.